 - Once complete, click the send button found at the bottom.

-DO NOT USE THE PATIENT PORTAL TO SEND EMERGENT OR URGENT MESSAGES – Always call our office at 262.695.5311 if you need immediate assistance or care.
+DO NOT USE PATIENT FUSION TO SEND EMERGENT OR URGENT MESSAGES – Always call our office at 262.695.5311 if you need immediate assistance or care.

 Your provider’s response will be found under the Messages tab of your home page